radchukv/RBB_CRW/README.md

 ## 10. Version control

 - Published date: 9.05.2023
-- Last updated: 9.05.2023
+- Last updated: 18.12.2023

 ## 11. Status Info

-- Peer Review: The RBB implementations have not been peer-reviewed.
+- Peer Review: The RBB implementation in NetLogo has been peer-reviewed, the RBB implementations in python and Java have not been peer-reviewed.
 - License: GPL-3.0.

 ## 12. Citation of the RBB